Prag8855/aab/content/guides/losing-your-job.md

 ### Work visa or Blue Card

-After you email the *Ausländerbehörde*, nothing happens.
-Your residence permit stays valid, and you can stay in Germany.[^12] The *Ausländerbehörde* will give you 6 months to find another job.[^5]
+After you email the *Ausländerbehörde*, nothing happens. **Your residence permit does not expire**, but it can be shortened.
+The *Ausländerbehörde* will give you 6 months to find another job.[^5]

 If you had your residence permit for at least 2 years, you can start a new job.
 You don't need to ask the Ausländerbehörde for a new residence permit; just tell them that you have a new job, and include a copy of your new work contract.